chen4jesus/bookstack-sync-react/DOCKER_README.md

 - Frontend: The React application runs on port 8123
 - Backend: The backend service runs on port 8080

+### Frontend Independence

+The frontend is configured to run independently of the backend service.
+This means:

+- The frontend will start and run even if the backend is unavailable
+- API requests to the backend will gracefully handle failures with appropriate error messages
+- The frontend container includes health checks that monitor but don't depend on the backend

 ### Backend Service

-The backend service is configured in the docker-compose.yml file.
-The configuration includes:
+The backend service is optional and can be commented out in the docker-compose.yml file if not needed.
+If you want to use it, the configuration includes:

 1. The backend image: `bookstack-sync`
 2. Environment variables for the Spring Boot application